Approximating Competitive Equilibrium by Nash Welfare

 \subsection{Our contributions}

-In this paper, we study the relationship between two fundamental concepts in the allocation of divisible goods: competitive equilibrium and maximum Nash welfare allocations.
-We exhibit a close relationship between these solution concepts well beyond the homogeneous case.
-First, we show a \emph{`price of anarchy'} type result \cite{dubey,koutsoupias1999worst}.
+Our first result is a \emph{`price of anarchy'} type bound \cite{dubey,koutsoupias1999worst}.
 One can interpret Nash welfare as a global measure of social utility.
 In contrast, a CE can be seen as an outcome reached by autonomous agents trying to improve their utilities individually.
 It turns out that, in the general setting of concave utilities, any CE recovers at least $(1/\ee)^{1/\ee} > 0.69$ fraction of the maximum Nash welfare, and this factor is tight (see Example~\ref{ex:poa}).

-\begin{theorem} For Fisher markets under concave utility functions, the Nash welfare at any CE is at least $(1/\ee)^{1/\ee}$ times the maximum Nash welfare. \end{theorem}
+\begin{restatable}{theorem}{thmfour} For Fisher markets under concave utility functions, the Nash welfare at any CE is at least $(1/\ee)^{1/\ee}$ times the maximum Nash welfare. \end{restatable}

 We then study guarantees of the maximum Nash welfare solution in the context of CE.
-A major advantage of maximum Nash welfare is efficient computability: it can be arbitrarily well approximated for any concave utility functions.
-In contrast, computing CE becomes PPAD-hard already in very simple cases.
+As noted above, a major advantage of maximum Nash welfare is efficient computability: it can be arbitrarily well approximated for any concave utility functions, whereas computing CE becomes PPAD-hard already in very simple cases.
 In this context, our first simple result shows that the maximum Nash welfare yields an approximate CE for all concave utility functions.
-By an $\alpha$-demand-approximate CE, we mean allocations and prices such that every agent receives at least $1/\alpha$-fraction of the maximum possible utility (see Definition~\ref{def:approx-market-eq}).
 As in the case of the Eisenberg--Gale program, one can interpret the optimal Lagrangian multipliers as prices.
+By an $\alpha$-demand-approximate CE, we mean allocations and prices such that every agent receives at least $1/\alpha$-fraction of the maximum possible utility at those prices (see Definition~\ref{def:approx-market-eq}).
 The result also implies approximate envy-freeness.